viant/bqtail/service/README.md

 # Cloud services

-This package defines cloud service.
+This package defines task service.

 The following services and actions are currently supported.